Debt vs Equity: Why Debt Financing Is the Cheaper Option for Your Business

 ROI vs Equity Investor Demands

 On the other hand, once you finish repaying a loan, the lender has no further claim on your business income.
-This makes debt financing more favorable when your business is expected to generate high long-term returns.
+This makes debt financing more favorable when your business is expected to generate high and long-term returns.

 Analyzing the Cost of Capital